Higher Order Automatic Differentiation of Higher Order Functions: and are not cartesian closed categories

 \begin{lem} There is no continuous injection $\RR^{d+1}\to \RR^d$. \end{lem} \begin{proof} If there were, it would restrict to a continuous injection $S^d\to \RR^d$.
-The Borsuk-Ulam theorem, however, tells us that every continuous $f:S^d\to\RR^d$ has some $x\in S^d$ such that $f(x)=f(-x)$, which is a contradiction. \end{proof} Let us define the terms:
+The Borsuk-Ulam theorem, however, tells us that every continuous $f:S^d\to\RR^d$ has some $x\in S^d$ such that $f(x)=f(-x)$, which is a contradiction. \end{proof} For $n\geq1$, define the terms: